 People should be aware that they should not visit if they have had any of the following or have been in contact with someone who has:

-Sister McCarthy said, “We know that sometimes visitors feel they must take every opportunity to visit sick friends or relatives.
-However, if they themselves have been unwell they could be putting others at risk, so notices are in place at ward entrances to provide advice.
-If you’re unsure whether to visit, please feel free to contact the ward nurse before you come into hospital.”
+Sister McCarthy said, "We know that sometimes visitors feel they must take every opportunity to visit sick friends or relatives.
+However, if they themselves have been unwell they could be putting others at risk, so notices will be placed at ward entrances to provide advice.
+If you’re unsure whether to visit, please feel free to contact the ward nurse before you come into hospital."

 If you would further information please contact: